linearmouse/linearmouse/Documentation/Configuration.md

       },
       "pointer": {
         "acceleration": 0,
-        "sensitivity": 0.4
+        "speed": 0.4
       }
     }
   ]
 }
 ```

-Then, the pointer sensitivity of my Logitech mouse and Microsoft mouse will be set to 0.36 and 0.4
+Then, the pointer speed of my Logitech mouse and Microsoft mouse will be set to 0.36 and 0.4
 respectively.

 ## Schemes merging and multiple `if`s